ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 julia> using ITensors

 julia> ?ITensor
-search: ITensor ITensors itensor randomITensor
+search: ITensor ITensors itensor random_itensor

   An ITensor is a tensor whose interface is independent of its memory layout.
 Therefore it is not necessary to know the ordering